cblanken/algorithm-archive/contents/plotting/plotting.md

 ### Outputting the plot to file

-At this point, all the scripts have shown so far will output an image directly to your computer screen; however, it is important to note that you can use any of the above methods when outputting to a file as well.
+At this point, all the scripts we have shown so far will output an image directly to your computer screen; however, it is important to note that you can use any of the above methods when outputting to a file as well.

 {% method %}
 {% sample lang="gnuplot" %}